wanderdust/newsletter/content/posts/012_about_career_satisfaction/index.md

 ---

 PS: I am aware of my privilege, and the fact I have the luxury to think about such problems when other people struggle to make ends meet.
-Knowing this doesn't help me feel less like there is something wrong about we live our lives, and being hopeful that there is a better future out there.
+Knowing this doesn't help me feel less like there is something wrong about how we currencly live our lives, and being hopeful that there is a better future out there.